SyntaxeQL/syntaxe-express/README.md

 [PLEASE REFER TO THE ORIGINAL SYNTAXE DOCUMENTATION FOR A MORE DETAILED COVERAGE OF THE SYNTAXE SCHEMA AND ITS OPERATORS.](https://github.com/lolu-sholar/syntaxe/blob/master/README.md)

-Syntaxe Express is a middleware built on the original syntaxe engine to support declarative data fetching and querying when building server-side applications using express.js.
+Syntaxe Express is a middleware built on the original syntaxe engine to support declarative data fetching and querying when building server applications with express.js or nest.js.

 # Installation